acurteman/cryptographic/docs.md

     - "adminList": String, contains user names for users with admin rights.
 Names are comma seperated with no spaces.

     - "autosaveInterval": Int, duration between autosaves

+    - "bankInterest": Int, used as the percentage users earn on deposited credits

     - "banList": String, contains user names of banned users.
 Names are comma seperated with no spaces